elkowar/eww/docs/src/expression_language.md

     - if the left side is `""` or a JSON `null`, then returns the right side, otherwise evaluates to the left side.
 - Safe Access operator (`?.`) or (`?.[index]`)
-    - if the left side is an empty string a JSON `null`, then return `null`.
+    - if the left side is an empty string or a JSON `null`, then return `null`.
 Otherwise, attempt to index.
-Note that indexing an empty JSON string (`'""'`) is an error here.
+Note that indexing an empty JSON string (`'""'`) is an error.
     - This can still cause an error to occur if the left hand side exists but is not an object or an array.
       (`Number` or `String`).